zilexa/Flexget-instructions/README.md

 _Organising everything:_
 - Purges Transmission, which is used for downloading.
 This will cleanup Transmission.
 - Always downloads the main file only, no other files that are usually present.
 No more clutter!
-- Moves & renames files and organises them properly:
+- Moves & renames tv shows and movies after download and subtitle search is done and organises them properly.
-- TV shows are saved to a folder using the TVDB naming, this is what Kodi also uses to recognise your media.
-This will make sure Kodi will ALWAYS recognise your shows correctly.
-Example: TVshows\Tvdb-Series Name\S01\Tvdb-Series-Name - epid - episode title [quality].ext
-- All episodes are saved in season specific folders.
+- All episodes are saved in season-specific folders.
 This allows you to simply delete a season folder to free up space.
-- Example for Movies: Movies\Movietitle (year)\...
 - Filenames will contain series or movies title, episode or year and quality release.

 _And last, but not least:_
 - Triggers an update of your Kodi library after files have been processed!
-They will appear in your Kodi library automatically!
+They will appear in your Kodi library automatically.

 **Installation of software**